WWTI

-WWTI (channel 50) is a television station in Watertown, New York, United States, affiliated with ABC and The CW Plus.
-Owned by Nexstar Media Group, the station has studios on Court Street in downtown Watertown, and its transmitter is located on Hayes Road in Denmark, New York.
+WWTI (channel 50) is a television station in Watertown, New York, United States, affiliated with ABC.
+Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
+Owned by Nexstar Media Group, WWTI has studios on Court Street in downtown Watertown, and its transmitter is located on Hayes Road in Denmark, New York.

 Although identifying as a separate station in its own right, WWTI is considered a semi-satellite of WSYR-TV (channel 9) in Syracuse.
 WWTI clears all network programming as provided by its parent, simulcasts most of WSYR's newscasts and airs some of its syndicated programming (albeit at different times).
 There are some programs that only air on WWTI while some are only seen on WSYR.
 WWTI also airs separate station identifications and commercial inserts, and has its own website.
 Master control and some internal operations for WWTI and WSYR are based at Springfield, Massachusetts–licensed Nexstar sister station and NBC affiliate WWLP's studios in Chicopee.

 History

 The station signed on January 3, 1988 as WFYF.
-Airing an analog signal on UHF channel 50 from studios at Stateway Plaza (with an Arsenal Street/NY 3 postal address) in the town of Watertown, it replaced a low-powered translator of Utica's ABC affiliate WUTR previously on the allotment.
+Airing an analog signal on UHF channel 50 from studios at Stateway Plaza (with an Arsenal Street/NY 3 postal address) in the town of Watertown, it replaced a low-power translator of Utica's ABC affiliate WUTR previously on the allotment.
 The station was the third outlet established in Watertown after WWNY-TV and WNPE-TV (now WPBS-TV).
 Prior to WFYF's launch, WWNY was a secondary ABC affiliate and also served Massena and Malone along with WIXT-TV (now WSYR) from Syracuse.

 At its sign-on, WFYF took over operation of repeater W25AB channel 25 in Massena to better serve the St. Lawrence River Valley.
-However, WVNY in Burlington, Vermont eventually launched a translator (W60AF channel 60) of its own in Malone.
+However, WVNY in Burlington, Vermont, eventually launched a translator (W60AF channel 60) of its own in Malone.
 WFYF also operated a second repeater (W25AB channel 25) in order to expand its reach in and around Watertown.

 In addition to being an ABC affiliate from the start, it shared a secondary NBC affiliation with WWNY until 1995, and also shared a secondary Fox affiliation with WWNY.
 While the latter cleared more of NBC and/or Fox's programming offerings, WFYF aired NBC Sports' coverage of National Football League (NFL) games on Sunday afternoons, which lasted until 1995 when it began airing Fox Sports' NFL games (in addition to carrying Monday Night Football through ABC).
 Its original ownership team consisted of several investors including General Manager David James Alteri, Steven Fox, and Richard Kimball.
 After the station went bankrupt under the initial partnership, it was sold to Robert Smith of Smith Broadcasting in 1990 and the current call sign WWTI was adopted September 14.
-A new General Manager, Shelly Markoff, took control of operations.
+A new general manager, Shelly Markoff, took control of operations.